The Chronic Patients

 Prevention of the spread of infections has been successfully accomplished by public health, environmental controls and immunization.
 Prevention of other diseases has been somewhat neglected until recently.
 However medical advice and information is a growing factor in influencing life styles.
 Extension of the practice of medicine into daily life, and application of the labels ‘healthy’ and ‘ill’ (as) relevant to an ever increasing part of human existence” is known as medicalisation.

-Social control exercised by doctors is not perceived at commonsense level, which focusses on the cure and care of the patient.
+Social control exercised by doctors is not perceived at a commonsense level, which focusses on the cure and care of the patient.
 Doctors’ Aesculapian authority, sapiental, moral and charismatic, allows the patient to make his total self available for examination, treatment and control.
 Implicit in Parson’s conceptualisation of the sick role is the fact that the Doctor legitimates his changed status through the process of diagnosis.
 Should the doctor consider nothing is wrong, the person – regardless of how he feels – is not ill and has no disease.
 If diagnosed ill, he is not held morally responsible for his condition and is excused from fulfilling his usual obligations.
 He is obligated to cooperate with medical experts, and must relinquish the sick role when his functional health is restored or risk being labelled another kind of deviant – malingerer or neurotic.

 Whilst this version of the sick role has been modified and criticised, being inappropriate for chronic conditions, the medical profession have become the dominant agents of control, regardless whether cure or amelioration is available, for anything that can be considered illness.
 Much behaviour perceived as social deviance is now so considered.

 Medicalisation of deviance is part of the larger extension of medical practice and ideology to everyday life.
-Although apparently morally neutral and objective, as befitting the application of scientific knowledge, medicalisation as an implicit or explicit control mechanism, inevitably incorporates value judgements by members of the profession, or which are latent in medical technologies. “…medical social control is the acceptance of medical perspective as the dominant definition of certain phenomena….
+Although apparently morally neutral and objective, as befitting the application of scientific knowledge, medicalisation as an implicit or explicit control mechanism, inevitably incorporates value judgements by members of the profession, or which are latent in medical technologies. “…medical social control is the acceptance of a medical perspective as the dominant definition of certain phenomena….
 Medical social control of deviant behaviour is usually a variant of medical intervention that seeks to eliminate, modify, isolate or regulate behaviour, socially defined as deviant, with medical means and in the name of health.”

 Older institutions for the control of deviance are religion and the law.
 Religious and legal authorities define moral rules attempting to reduce, eliminate or modify deviant behaviours in the name of moral correction.
 The main differences between these forms of control are in the conceptualisation of causes of and response to deviance.
 Under religious and legal institutions the deviant is assumed morally responsible.
 He is bad sinful or criminal, needing punishment.
 Under medical-scientific institutions which have been replacing and incorporating the other two, the person is not responsible and needs treatment.
 This change has been accomplished gradually over the past two centuries and consolidated in recent years.
 How this process occurred and its relationship to the production – and reproduction of scandals in chronic hospitals will be discussed below.